VCVRack/Befaco/README.md

   * to remove DC from the pulse waveform output (hardware contains DC for non-50% duty cycles)

 * MotionMTR optionally doesn't use the 10V normalling on inputs if in audio mode to avoid acidentally adding unwanted DC to audio signals, see context menu.
 E.g. if you temporarily unpatch an audio source whilst using it it mixer mode, you get 10V DC suddenly and a nasty pop.

+* Burst hardware version version can also set the tempo by tapping the encoder, this is not possible in the VCV version.